 A head-on or frontal collision happens when two vehicles coming from opposite directions crash into each other.
 Of course, there can be different types of vehicles involved in such crashes.

 Head-on collisions are some of the most catastrophic vehicle accidents and often have fatal outcomes and account for ten percent of the totality of car accidents.
-According to the Florida Department of Motor Vehicles, Miami-Dade is one of the top five counties with the highest rate of car accidents.

 A six-year study reports that at least one out of every six Florida car accidents occurs in the Miami area, a dynamic city with an increasing number of motor vehicles, dangerous roads and intersections, and a high number of car accidents.

 Some issues specific to Miami, that are not common in other areas, include:

 - Large streets that are similar to highways, where people tend to drive very fast